arxiver/Airbnb-EDA-and-Regression/README.md

 ```
 ## Future work

-- Use reviews dataset on each property and making sentimentanalysis on them in order to add
+- Use reviews dataset on each property and making sentiment analysis on them in order to add
     new feature to each property
 - Using more larger dataset consists of multiple placesand countries